Pocket-Plane-Group/Item_Upgrade/itemupgrade/readme-itemupgrades.txt

           items for EE games
         * Fixed a bug where the some install options were not available for Polish players
-        * Items which provide immunity to poison now also block Cloudkill
+        * Items which provide immunity to poison now also block Cloudkill Version 44: (updated by CamDawg)
+        * Fixed bug where the Incarnadine Elven Chain upgrade asked for three fire agate gems, but actually checked and used Dispel Magic scrolls.